 Commissioned in June 2017, the solar array is situated above the Nelson Hydro Generation Station in Bonnington, BC just outside of Nelson.
 It is approximately 577m2, consisting of 248 photovoltaic panels and micro-invertors, and 1 wireless gateway.
 The solar generation array feeds into the Nelson Hydro grid and generates on average 65,800 kWh annually.

-For current generation information, please visit the Online Solar Production Monitoring Tool provided by the manufacturer.
+For current generation information, please visit the Online Solar Production Monitoring Tool provided by the manufacturer and log into the portal using email@example.com as the account name and NelsonHydro2021 as the password.
 Please note, the data from the manufacturer will not exactly match the data in the Billing System due to typical line-losses at the micro-inverter level and the accuracy of the meter used to read the generation data.

 Source: Bi-Monthly Metered Data from Nelson Hydro Billing System.

 Originally proposed in 2014 as part of the Nelson Hydro EcoSave Program, the original intent of the project was to learn about solar generation to adapt to the emerging green future of the electric industry.
 The original concept proposed the purchase and install of a 50kW solar array for customer investment from March to August 2015 at an estimated capital cost of $293,514 of which $200,000 was from customer investment.